Frits Zernike: Death

 He died in hospital in Amersfoort in 1966 after suffering illness the last years of his life.
 His granddaughter is journalist Kate Zernike.

 Honours and awards

 In 1946, Zernike became member of the Royal Netherlands Academy of Arts and Sciences.

 In 1953, Zernike won the Nobel Prize in Physics, for his invention of the phase-contrast microscope, an instrument that permits the study of internal cell structure without the need to stain and thus kill the cells.

 In 1954, Zernike became an Honorary Member of The Optical Society (OSA).
 Zernike was elected a Foreign Member of the Royal Society (ForMemRS).

-The university complex (Zernike Campus) to the north of the city of Groningen is named after him, as is the crater Zernike on the Moon.
+The university complex (Zernike Campus) to the north of the city of Groningen is named after him, as is the crater Zernike on the Moon and the minor planet 11779 Zernike.

 Zernike's great-nephew Gerard 't Hooft won the Nobel Prize in Physics in 1999.

 The Oz Enterprise, a Linux distribution, was named after Leonard Ornstein and Frederik Zernike.